-We have already considered the general benefits of setting up a corporate wiki.
+We’ve already considered the general benefits of setting up a corporate wiki.
 How meaningful this tool is, is made particularly evident in complex decision-making processes.
 This is mainly due to the natural formation of a semantic network.
-In our company, our wiki is already well established and its use has become a habit.
+In our company, our wiki is already well established, and its use has become a habit.

 We work on the initial document first, but very soon new pages are created that cover other aspects.
 It also happens that people (mainly for reasons of clarity and readability) outsource existing content to new pages.
-This creates an increasingly dense semantic network that follows a sequence that is intuitively understandable.
+This creates an increasingly dense semantic network that follows an intuitively understandable sequence.
 What people have laboriously attempted to do with Google Docs and Word 365 using elaborate folder structures works easily in a wiki with a kind of parent-sibling relationship between superordinate and subordinate pages.
 It is also easy to connect pages using links.
 It works in exactly the same way as with websites and is just as practical.

-Word documents and Google Docs (especially if they are large) usually have dedicated managers and owners who maintain and prepare their own documents.
+Word documents and Google Docs (especially if they’re large) usually have dedicated managers and owners who maintain and prepare their own documents.
 In contrast, shared ownership is quickly created with wiki pages, which means that topics develop more dynamically, sustainably, and continuously.

 This is extremely valuable for a company.
-Especially when it comes to topics as comprehensive as ISO certification, having a natural and federal structure where everyone can contribute quickly and easily with a high level of energy is really helpful.
+Having a natural and federal structure where everyone can contribute quickly and easily with a high level of energy is really helpful, especially when it comes to topics as comprehensive as ISO certification.
 What I also like a lot is that everyone can make a small change and be sure that the notifications sent out to observers result in a corresponding validation process kicking in.

 Quality Through Formal Validation Processes

 I’m not a fan of rules.
-But when it comes to an ISO-certified quality manual, it is certainly a good idea.
-Auditors also like to see this as well, because a structured and clear audit log book can be generated via the workflow.
+But when it comes to an ISO-certified quality manual, it’s certainly a good idea to have some.
+Auditors like to see this as well because a structured and clear audit logbook can be generated via the workflow.

 But I wanted to talk about our internal coordination process.
-Good, because we’ve done a lot of work on the wiki document.
+We’ve done a lot of work on the wiki document.
 We discussed things and maybe even got together to coordinate things here and there to clear up any differences.
-That all worked fine and now we have a concept that we would like to give to the organization in this form for reconciliation.
+That all worked fine and now we have a concept that we’d like to give to the organization in this form for reconciliation.

 Simplifying Decisions by Using Wiki Templates

-It is also helpful for employees who are not initially involved to use templates like these, because they are displayed in a list and they can easily access them.
+It’s also helpful for employees who are not initially involved to use templates like these because they’re displayed in a list and they can easily access them.
 This allows them to find out what status a decision has on the fly.

 This is an extremely effective cure against rumors being spread around the company: Everyone knows about the decisions that are being discussed, their status, and what has actually been decided.

-We have adapted this approach in the company to prioritize the investment issues we are working on.
+We’ve adopted this approach in the company to prioritize the investment issues we’re working on.

 So, if I want to progress with my ISO certification story, I have to go through this process.
 That requires some effort.
 As managing director, I sometimes secretly wish that I could just announce my decision.
-But what is supposedly simple is neither simple nor effective in the end.
-Think about the Japanese concept of “nemawashi” or “caring for the grass roots.”
+But what seems simple is neither simple nor effective in the end.
+Think about the Japanese concept of “nemawashi” or “caring for the grassroots.”
 If everyone really participates, everything can be implemented much better and faster.

 If everyone has the opportunity to get involved, their concerns are heard and they can clearly present their arguments, studies, documents, key figures, and other information to sway opinion, and it will be easier for them to accept it when the company decides to take an alternative route nonetheless.